-Polyethylene IPS is manufactured to have a controlled inside diameter that utilizes barbed insert fittings (can be made of polyethylene (PE), brass, or stainless steel to avoid corrosion problems) with the fitting held together by using stainless steel hose clamps.
+Polyethylene IPS is manufactured to have a controlled inside diameter that utilizes barbed insert fittings (can be made of PVC, brass, or stainless steel to avoid corrosion problems) with the fitting held together by using stainless steel hose clamps.

 Polyethylene CTS tubing is manufactured to have a controlled outside diameter that utilizes a compression style fitting.